dpareasy/Assignment1/README.md

 This repository contains a ROS-based software, developed in python language, that implements the behavior of a surveillance robot.
 To this purpose it is used [topological_map.owl](https://github.com/buoncubi/topological_map/blob/main/topological_map.owl) ontology , which creates the indoor environment for the simulation.

-The software uses a Smach state machine and build the ontology with aRMOR server using [armor_api](https://github.com/EmaroLab/armor_py_api).
+The software uses a Smach state machine and builds the ontology with aRMOR server using [armor_api](https://github.com/EmaroLab/armor_py_api).

 ## System's Features ##

 ### Scenario ###
 ![environment](https://user-images.githubusercontent.com/92155300/204328875-8f3529e6-f970-4634-bbe2-08476acd3461.png)

-The scenario involves a surveying robot deployed in the indoor environmnet presented in the above image.
-Its aim is to move between the locations of the map and stay there for a while, for surveillance purposes, before starting reasoning to decide the next room to visit.
+The scenario involves a surveying robot deployed in the indoor environmnet presented in the image above.
+Its aim is to move between the locations of the map and stay there for a while for surveillance purposes, before starting reasoning to decide the next room to visit.
 Before starting moving around the environment the robot must wait until receiving all the information about the environment.

 Any time the battery goes down the robot moves to the recharging location which is the initial position and waits until the battery is charged.

 ### Policy ###

 The moving policy that the robot should follow is the one presented below:
-* It should mainly stay on corridors;
+* It should mainly stay on corridors.
-* If a reachable room become `URGENT` the robot should visit it;
+* If a reachable room becomes `URGENT` the robot should visit it.
-* When its battery becomes low it should move to the recharging position;
+* When its battery becomes low it should move to the recharging position.

 ### Assumptions ###

 For the development of the software, the following assumptions have been considered:
-* The robot moves in a 2D environment with no obstacles;
+* The robot moves in a 2D environment with no obstacles.
-* The environment created can be formed by any number of corridors;
+* The environment created can be formed by any number of corridors.
-* All the corridors contain the same number of rooms;
+* All the corridors contain the same number of rooms.
-* Corridor(i) is connected to corridor(i+1) and to the recharging location (which is a corridor);
+* Corridor(i) is connected to corridor(i+1) and to the recharging location (which is a corridor).
-* The robot is automatically spawned in the recharging location every time the battery becomes low;
+* The robot is automatically spawned in the recharging location every time the battery becomes low.
-* The corridors' timestamps `visitedAt` are not considered since their urgency requirement are different from rooms';
+* The corridors' timestamps `visitedAt` are not considered since their urgency requirement are different from rooms'.
-* If there are no urgent rooms the robot is forced to move around corridors;
+* If there are no urgent rooms the robot is forced to move around corridors.

 ## Software architecture ##